helpscout/helpscout-cli-php/README.md

 A simple command line client application that can be used with Help Scout.
 This is built using the [Symfony Console][symfony] and the [PHP API Client][phpapi].

+This is an example project,used to demonstrate the Help Scout API.
+It's much more common to use the API to build:

+* Custom Integrations with your other tools
+* A synchronization tool
+* An intranet dashboard interface
+* Or a million other things!

+But, we love programmers, and there's something magic about having Help Scout on the command line too!

 ## Quick Start

 Run the `bin/helpscout` file from the command line.
 It will prompt you for your